johnhenry/social-light/README.md

 This will:
 - Create a configuration file at `~/.socialite/config.json`
 - Initialize a SQLite database at `~/.socialite/socialite.db`
-- Set up your default platforms
+- Set up Bluesky as the default platform
+- Collect your Bluesky credentials

 ### Create a Post